sabarinathv/Enterprise_Architecture/conception/Basics.md

 Through meticulous assessments of existing IT infrastructures, enterprise architects play a pivotal role in identifying gaps, redundancies, or inefficiencies that impede digital transformation.
 Subsequently, they can propose a roadmap for modernization.
 Additionally, enterprise architecture serves to deter the duplication of IT systems or services, thereby potentially reducing business costs, bolstering system resilience, and augmenting agility.

 In the absence of enterprise architecture, a digital transformation journey may lack coherence and struggle to align with business objectives.
 Hence, it is crucial for organizations undertaking digital transformation to prioritize enterprise architecture.
 This ensures they remain focused and effectively achieve their desired outcomes.

+## Benefits of Enterprise Architecture ##

+**Enhanced Alignment**

+Organizations that effectively implement EA will foster greater IT transparency across their different teams.
+This is because all employees, spanning from the IT department to customer success managers, have access to the same plans and can visualize the future trajectory of the organization.

+Moreover, team members from various business units can provide insights into the optimal path forward.
+In the event that adjustments or changes are necessary, they can be swiftly implemented, ensuring that everyone remains informed and involved in the process.

+**Improved Collaboration**
+// to do

+**Rapid Software Delivery**
+// to do

+**Reduced Costs**